 Taking advantage of the open and diverse community of UC Santa Cruz, the Science and Justice Research Center (SJRC) affiliates with faculty whose research already questions the many relationships between science and society.
 The SJRC aims to cultivate a community of students, educators, scholars and administrators who contribute to the UCSC Core Values and the UCSC Community of Principles by integrating justice into their own research, teaching and mentorship, and provide a welcoming and inclusive environment to tackle unlearning and learning processes emerging in every lab, conference room, class, discipline and generation.
-Science & Justice invites you to list your relevant research projects and science and justice related courses.
+Science & Justice invites you to list your relevant research projects and science and justice related courses on the SJRC website.
 As availability and interests allow consider serving on a committee.
 View specific SJRC Practices for Enacting Science and Justice research, training and curriculum and ways affiliates contribute to the Center mission and goals.

 Apply Now and let us know how we can help support your research.